 Too much partying over the weekend?
 In need of a system reboot pronto?
 Here at EL, we’re blessed with numerous restaurant tastings and food reviews (lucky us!) but there’s always that impending guilt from feasting way too much.
 In a bid to undo all that indulgence, four staffers try detoxing with a juice cleanse.
 The results are in!

-First-time juicer Anthia Chng tries EGA Juice Clinic
+Anthia Chng reviews EGA Juice Clinic

 The Shop By HIC